steveluscher/sollet-wallet-rescue/README.md

 # Sollet Wallet Rescue

-Use this script to recover the seed phrases from you Sollet wallets.
+Use this script to recover the seed phrases from your Sollet wallets.
 It works by scanning the local storage databases of browsers on your computer.

 ## Usage